brodock/wordpress-wplistcal/readme.txt

 = Upgrade =

 1. DO NOT DEACTIVATE THE PREVIOUS VERSION OF THE PLUGIN!
-Doing so will remove all your events.
+Doing so could remove all your events.
 1. Upload `wplistcal.php` to the `wp-content/plugins/` directory or any subdirectory
 1. Deactivate and then activate the plugin though the 'Plugins' menu in WordPress